What's the meaning of omnichannel today? Definitions and examples of good and bad omnichannel strategy

 Cut off channels where you feel like you’re doing a mediocre job.
 "Being everywhere your customers are" can backfire because you’ll never keep up and there will always be a newer, cooler place.
 Channels are supposed to be business tools, not nightclubs.

 We went from funhouses to Trader Joe’s to Elon Musk’s flamethrowers.
 No, I wasn’t trying to win a bet with my team.
-B2B marketing is little too bottled up these days.
-It’s affecting how we think of our brands and represent them to the public.
-Let’s rethink omnichannel and come back with a bit of spirit and fire.
+Let’s rethink the meaning of omnichannel and come back with a bit of spirit and fire.